-Jennifer on Hypersensitivity Pneumonitis (HP)
+A Life Changing Story on Hypersensitivity Pneumonitis

 Read time 5 minutes

-Q-1) Could you briefly describe your story?
+Q-1) Could you describe your story?

-Q-2) How has the disease changed your life, in terms of diet, work, and other activities?
+Q-2) How has the disease changed your life?
+Your diet, work, and other activities?

-A-3) I have joined many online support groups and find talking with others around the world has been helpful, I get many articles sent to me and that helps along with online research.
-Asking questions to my GP and specialist, seeking the answers and researching natural products that are good for lung health.
+I found that talking with others around the world has been helpful.
+I got many articles sent to me and that helps along with online research.

 Q-4) Are your treatment options easy to access?
 Are they expensive?
 Is there a permanent cure for your disease?

-A-4) I pay for everything we do in my health care, specialist care and medications, blood tests, and some are free CT scans are free through our Medicare system.
+My specialist care and medications, blood tests, and CT scans are free.
+I have my Medicare system.
 Biopsy we paid for and stay in hospital.
 Any special tests we pay for as well as the GP.

 Q-5) How did the treatment affect your family’s financial situation?
 Did you have to take loans or borrow money from friends and family?

 A-5) We have savings, so we used what we had.
-Public hospitals are free where I spent many weeks at a time.
+Public hospitals are free, and I spent many weeks at a time.
 But Marter is private which we did pay for.
-A friend set up a go fund page to help, but sadly didn’t do well, as many people are also struggling with the high cost of living and interest rates climbing high for some.

 Q-6) Are you trying out any alternate healing techniques?